-Chemguard and Tyco Fire Products are named in 31 putative class actions in federal courts originating from Colorado, Delaware, Florida, Massachusetts, New York, Pennsylvania, Washington, New Hampshire, South Carolina, the District of Columbia, Guam, West Virginia, Michigan and South Dakota.
+Chemguard and Tyco Fire Products are named in 31 putative class actions in federal courts originating from Colorado, Delaware, Florida, Massachusetts, New York, Pennsylvania, Washington, New Hampshire, South Carolina, the District of Columbia, Guam, West Virginia, Michigan, Texas and South Dakota.
 All of these cases have been direct-filed in or transferred to the MDL.
-Since the beginning of fiscal year 2021, one putative class action (Jackson v.
-3M Company, et al., direct filed on January 15, 2021 in the MDL pending in the United States District Court, District of South Carolina) has been filed against the Company.
+Since the beginning of fiscal year 2021, two putative class actions (Jackson v.
+3M Company, et al., direct filed on January 15, 2021 in the MDL pending in the United States District Court, District of South Carolina; Ogden v.
+Intercontinental Terminals Company LLC, et al., filed in the United States District Court, Southern District of Texas on January 27, 2021, and tagged to the MDL) have been filed against the Company.